This post may contain affiliate links. Please see my disclosure policy.

 Description

-Baked apple cider doughnuts make the best fall treat!
-Perfectly spiced and fluffy, you’ll love these easy cake doughnuts for breakfast or brunch!
+Baked apple cider donuts make the best fall treat!
+Perfectly spiced and tender, you’ll love these easy cake doughnuts made with apple cider!

 Ingredients